danishm/getratings/README.md

 ### About

 This is simple Node.js based service designed to take a URL and reply with simple JSON the user ratings of a produt, if found on the page.
+If you are working on a project to collect project related information, it is easy to become an affiliate of sites like Amazon.com or BestBuy.com and access their product information legally and cleanly.
+However none of them share the ratings and the comments information from their API.

+This project is to fill that gap of information.
+You can get the product information formally through the API and use a service like this to acquire rest of the information.

 ### Supported Sites
   - NewEgg.com